 Glad you asked.

+- Jim Leonard owns the brain that gave birth to MobyGames.
+He's a twisted individual with an unnatural love for old games that were designed and written well.
 When not writing new content for MobyGames or its sister site The Oldskool PC, Jim lives in Illinois with his wife and two sons, who somehow manage to tolerate his 17+-year relationship with personal computers.

 - Brian Hirt is the coding juggernaut.
 He continuously breathes new ideas and code into MobyGames.
 He's also had years of experience doing this stuff, so it's no surprise he's the one doing all of the coding.
 Brian also has normal interests, like music, reading and gaming.

 - David Berk cleans up nice and can talk pretty if he wants to so he is the business wonk in charge of trying to prevent MobyGames from costing an arm and a leg to run.
 David has worked in the Online Entertainment and Gaming Industry for some time now.
 He's done stints at Sony, Paramount and Electronic Arts.